 Could Your Horse Be a Windrush Horse??

-8 years or older with some formal training or competition experience
+6 years or older with some formal training or competition experience

-- Exposure, experience, and an understanding of basic aids are helpful to any horse who is going to enjoy equine-assisted activities and therapy.
+- Exposure, experience, and an understanding of basic aids

 Sound with 3 distinct comfortable, rhythmical gaits

-Steady with a gentle, willing temperament — “that little extra something”
+Steady with a gentle, willing temperament

 - Level-headed, not spooky or super reactive — Therapy horses have to trust their handlers and understand that new things won’t hurt them.